vineetg3/python-cp-cheatsheet/readme.md

 top_expensive_books = heapq.nlargest(3, books, key=get_book_price)

 # Insert custom objects into the min-heap based on priority
-#the tuple (priority,object) is used for custom data structures
+#the tuple (priority,object) is used for custom data structures - custom heap

 # Define a custom class representing a task
 class Task: